hasessay/Landing_Page/README.md

 -did not use enough divs/classes making editing of specific content difficult -did not use flex: property properly resulting in some distortion -not properly understanding flexbox.
 Though my understanding signifcantly improved at the end in terms of comprehension.
+-did not realize there were margin on each size of the template until the very end of the project.

 Addressing challenges:
--I will review the flexbox content on the Odin project/Kevin Powell -I will attempt a redesign of this project at a later date after working on others
+-I will review the flexbox content on the Odin project/Kevin Powell -I will attempt a redesign of this project at a later date after working on others -I need to through review any instructions.

 Overall not perfect and much work could be done to improve.
 I look forward to learning more about css/flexbox and reviewing this project to improve it.